minthemiddle/evaluate-translations/README.md

 python review-translations-by-v-eu.py --folder /path/to/json/files --to en,es --reviewer "Reviewer Name"
 ```

+The `--reviewer` argument is optional and allows you to specify the name of the person doing the review.
+If provided, the reviewer's name will be displayed during the review process.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.